 - attend three annual Commission meetings (currently held in April, August, and December at CEA’s offices in Alexandria, VA) and participate in occasional virtual meetings

-Commissioner profile for 2016 nominations and for 2017 service
+Commissioner profile for 2017 nominations for 2018 service

 By policy, the Commission is maintained in such a way to ensure that at least the following are included on any given Commission: